Tour Le Tour

 You are on your own.
 With a party at the end.
 I can’t think of a better

-somewhere around three and a half thousand kilometres and the
+somewhere approching four thousand kilometres and the

 bits.
 Did I mention the party at the end?